zcorn2017/New-File-Macos/README.md

 6. Click the "Done" button.
 7. Finally click the button to see the magic.

-# What it looks like after settings
+# What it looks like after setup

 ![What it looks like in the end](assets/2021-02-26-23-34-59.png)